pamaph20/CS340-S23-Notes/Day19Notes.md

 # Lecture Notes For 3/29/23 - Lecture 19
 ## Overview
-This is a continuation of the notes from 3/27 on the overiew and sections of the bug life cycle and an introduction into fault localization.
+This is a continuation of the notes from 3/27 on the overview and sections of the bug life cycle and an introduction into fault localization.

 ---